elastic/oblt-actions/maven/await-artifact/README.md

 [![test-maven-await-artifact](https://github.com/elastic/oblt-actions/actions/workflows/test-elastic-active-branches.yml/badge.svg?branch=main)](https://github.com/elastic/oblt-actions/actions/workflows/test-maven-await-artifact.yml)

 <!--description-->
-Waits for an artifact to be available on maven central
+Waits for an artifact to be available on maven central or the sonatype proxy maven central.
 <!--/description-->

 NOTE: this action does not timeout, hence you need to configure your GitHub workflow accordingly.